 It’s Rhubarb Week at OatandSesame and we’re off to a great start with this Old-Fashioned Rhubarb Crunch!
 A sweet family recipe that’s great over ice cream!

 Fellow Rhubarbians can follow my Pinterest feed for everything rhubarb.
 Aptly named Rhubarbia – my imaginary land of rhubarb that I’d love to live in.
-One day I’m going to write a children’s book about this dreamy land.
+One day I’m going to write a children’s book about this dreamy land where the stalks grow so big you can run underneath their leaves.

-It’s different from your typical rhubarb crisp – at least from the one I grew up with.
-This one has a bottom crust and a top crumble – which is maybe why it’s called a crunch instead of a crisp!
+This Rhubarb Crunch recipe different from classic rhubarb crisp, at least from the one I grew up with.
+It has one has a bottom crust and a top crumble – which is maybe why it’s called a crunch instead of a crisp!

 There is also a syrup poured on top of the rhubarb – a technique I have never used.
 It was exciting to try this out!